SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 2. Download latest Parametric Modeling plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2387-parametric_modeling).
 3. Install plugin following this [guide](https://www.youtube.com/watch?v=tyM5f81eRno).

-Now, you should have in SketchUp a "Parametric Modeling" menu in "Extensions" menu and a "Parametric Modeling" toolbar.
+Now, you should have in SketchUp a "Parametric Modeling" entry in "Extensions" menu and a "Parametric Modeling" toolbar.

 ### Nodes Editor